dhieff73/springboot-mysql-vault/README.md

 ##  Create MYSQL deployment and  the spring boot deployment with secrets injection
-Now we have to move to deployments directory
+Now we have to move to app-deploys directory

-`cd deployments`
+`cd app-deploys`

 Then we have to create the mysql deployment with the latest docker image available (mysql-deploy.yaml)